markafitzgerald1/simulate-cribbage-games/README.md

 - Stop discard/play simulation and simulation-based discard when only one non-dropped option remains.
 - In single all possible discards simulations and simulation-based discard strategy drop possible discards 2 standard deviations worse beyond the current selected confidence level than the current best discard as simulation proceeds save time and get better answers faster.
 - Discard based on expected hand value ignoring suit when neither flush nor nobs is possible in both maximize hand points and maximize hand +/- crib points discard strategies.
 This allows suit to be factored into discard decisions more often as discard maximizing hand value was sped up 75% while discard maximizing hand +/- crib points was sped up about 33%.
 - Evaluate faster way of factoring expected crib points into discard factoring in suit post-cut discard strategies.
-(Approach using disk cache increased discard strategy speed from unusuable on my laptop 6 seconds per hand discard pair to 60 discard pairs per second, an approximately 375x speed improvement.
+(Approach using disk cache increased discard strategy speed from unusable on my laptop 6 seconds per hand discard pair to 60 discard pairs per second, an approximately 375x speed improvement.
 Play strength gains are small - about 0.10 +/- 0.07 points per hand (95% confidence interval) for pone and 0.043 +/- 0.041 points per hand for dealer - thus not using this as the default discard strategy at present.
 - Evaluate faster way of factoring expected crib points into discard ignoring suit post-cut discard strategies.
 (Approach was included as default discard strategy - about as effective as factoring in held cards but only about 20% slower than not factoring in crib value at all.)
 - Incorporate expected post-cut value of held Jack into discard algorithms otherwise ignoring suit - should be a cheap to compute discard improvement.
 (Abandoned as benefit to pone did not show with statistical significance over more hands than anyone would play in a lifetime (about 5 million) and was if anything a slight loss for dealer.)
 - Add simulation-based pone discard strategy.